How to Count Calories: Complete Beginner's Guide (2026)

 3. Add them all to the same meal

-Example recipe: Chicken stir-fry
+Example recipe for Method 1: Chicken stir-fry

 Log each item, save as “Chicken Stir-Fry,” note total weight.
 Next time, just weigh your portion and log it as a fraction of the recipe.